fengtingzhang/blog/_posts/2017-11-15-rubyconf-2017-day-one.md

 ----
-## The evolution/best of of the community and talks by Justin Searle
+## The evolution/best of of the community and talks by Justin Searls and Josh Greenwood

+A talk that featured the best of talk videos from past ruby conferences.
+Including talks about

 Matz took the best features from Perl, Lisp, and other programming languages

 At the beginning there were a lot of tribal knowledge

-Meta Programming
+Meta Programming in which DHH introduced Rails

-Rails
-db:create task
+The first railscast videos introducing "new" rails features db:create task
-Auto timestamp
+Auto timestamps

-Code generation 11 years ago
+Code generation 11 years ago is revoluationary, it changed the industry and is now the norm in many other languages.

 Heroku was released in 2007

+The videos of all these talks will be up soon in Justin's blog